Johnny Tyldesley: Style and technique

 According to Neville Cardus, Tyldesley was one of the greatest of Lancashire batsmen.
 Cardus agreed with Wisden that Tyldesley was exceptionally quick on his feet and therefore always seemed to have plenty of time in which to play his strokes.
 Tyldesley was very strong, despite his small size, with quick reflexes and great flexibility in his wrists which assisted both his strokeplay and, when fielding, his throwing.
 He was especially noted as a batsman for his mastery of the square cut and his fighting qualities in difficult conditions; he played many noted innings on bad wickets.

 Tyldesley was an outstanding fielder who specialised in deep positions, mostly at third man or deep long on, and was noted for his speed and ability to quickly gather and accurately return the ball.
 A. A. Thomson gave the view that Tyldesley and David Denton were the two best outfielders in England.

+Lancashire won the Championship twice (1897 and 1904) during Tyldesley's playing career.
+He also holds the record of most runs in a season for Lancashire with 2,633 achieved in 1901, and is 2nd on total runs scored for Lancashire with 31,949 – his younger brother Ernest Tyldesley has the record with 34,222.

-There is an oil painting by Albert Chevallier Tayler of a match at the St Lawrence Ground, Canterbury in August 1906, the season in which Kent won their first official County Championship title.
+There is an oil painting by Albert Chevallier Tayler titled Kent vs Lancashire at Canterbury of a match at the St Lawrence Ground, Canterbury in August 1906, the season in which Kent won their first official County Championship title.
 The painting shows Colin Blythe, the pavilion behind him, bowling to Tyldesley who has his back to the artist.
 Tyldesley is depicted as very still, even though delivery is imminent, with an orthodox stance.
 Kent won the match by an innings and 195 runs, Tyldesley scoring 19 and 4.

 Coaching

 At the end of the 1919 season, Tyldesley retired to concentrate on his business but also took a coaching post with Lancashire.
-He played one match as Lancashire's first professional captain in 1923 but by then his health was declining.
-As cricket coach he played a major role in Lancashire's County Championship successes in the late 1920s.
-Lancashire won the County Championship twice (1897 and 1904) during Tyldesley's playing career.
+He played one match as Lancashire's first professional captain in 1923 but by then his health was declining.Lancashire won the County Championship twice (1897 and 1904) during Tyldesley's playing career, As cricket coach he played a major role in Lancashire's County Championship successes in the late 1920s.
 While he was coaching, they won the title four times in five seasons from 1926 to 1930, finishing second in 1929.
+In all he was part of the first 6 County Championship titles 1897, 1904, (as player) 1926, 1927, 1928, 1930 (as coach).